wordbit/wordbit/content/posts/2021-06-30-how-are-you-still-alive.markdown

 The other half of the truth is that 2020 was a write-off for everyone - including Apple.
 Away from the intense workaholic energy of Apple Park, engineers had work-life balance thrust upon them whether they wanted it or not.
 So, Apple can certainly be forgiven for squeezing out some iterative software updates this year instead of cooking up a major paradigm shift.

-It looks like hardware development on the next iPhones is following a similar pattern with the "iPhone 13" looking more like an "iPhone 12S".
+It looks like hardware development on the next iPhones is following a similar pattern, with the "iPhone 13" looking more like an "iPhone 12S".
 We haven't had an "S" year (i.e. refreshed internals rather than a major chassis design change) since 2018 with the iPhone XS.
 Given that "S" years aren't very exciting, I'm especially glad I can hang onto my 6S until the iPhone 14 comes out and make a decision then.
-Yes, the camera is sweltering garbage compared to the latest flagships, but maybe taking less pictures is a good thing now that I have to pay for my own photo storage (Adieu Google Photos).
+Yes, the camera on my 6S is sweltering garbage compared to the latest flagships, but maybe taking less pictures is a good thing now that I have to pay for my own photo storage (Adieu Google Photos).

 ## Notch Watch